igr/color-code/doc/iscan.md

 * 🟦 Customer
 ```

-`Wallet` is STATE because it's mutable. `Customer` is DATA because it is not mutable.
+`Wallet` is STATE because it is mutable. `Customer` is DATA because it is not mutable.

 List all data types and determine if they are STATE or DATA (mutable or immutable).